pmahnke/mahnke-cocktails/recipe_processed/eastside.md

   The Eastside is a gin-based drink made with fresh cucumber and mint, lime juice, and simple syrup, created by George Delgado in 2004 in New York City.
 date: 2025-08-11
 image: /assets/images/cocktail_eastside_dynamic.svg
+glass:
+  - cocktail
-glass: coupe
+  - coupe
 garnishes:
-  - cucumber
+  - garnish_cucumber
-  - mint_sprig
+  - herb_mint
 tools: muddler
 type: shaken
 ---